Creating a Validation Mode in VIBE#

 Warning

 b2luigi pickles the basf2 path before sending the project to the grid, so you have to make sure that the provided basf2 path is picklable.
 Nevertheless aliases are supported.
 The pickleability of the basf2 path is checked by the unit tests.
+In case your validation mode relies on a basf2 path that is not picklable, please open an issue.

-# vibe/analysis_validation_modes/example/docExampleMode_validation_mode.py
+# vibe/analysis_validation_modes/example/doc_example_validation_mode.py

 import basf2